 Source: Consumer Intelligence

-Outside of price, the most commonly cited reasons for changing provider were that the new provider offered a better level of cover, the consumer received a personal recommendation for a new provider, or that the consumer wanted to add an additional driver to their policy.
+This found that, outside of price, the most commonly cited reasons for changing provider were that the new provider offered a better level of cover, the consumer received a personal recommendation for a new provider, or that the consumer wanted to add an additional driver to their policy.

-With customer flux markedly down in key demographic for new business acquisitions, many insurers will need to consider reassessing their value proposition to avoid the low switching levels hamstringing their firm’s future growth.
+With customer flux markedly down in key demographic for new business acquisitions, many insurers will need to consider reassessing their value proposition to avoid low switching levels hamstringing their firm’s future growth.